Date

 Timing is everything when it comes to exterior painting.
 Avoid painting in direct, intense sunlight or on extremely hot days.
 High temperatures can cause the paint to dry too quickly, which prevents it from bonding correctly to the surface and can lead to cracking and peeling down the road.
 The ideal time to paint is usually in the early morning or late afternoon when the temperature is mild and the surface is shaded.
 An overcast day can also be perfect, as long as there’s no rain in the forecast.
 Planning around the weather ensures your paint has the best conditions to cure properly.

-Apply Thin Coats and a Protective Finish
+Apply Thin Coats and Add a Protective Finish

 When it’s time to paint, resist the urge to apply one thick coat to get the job done faster.
 Instead, apply two or three thin coats.
 This technique creates a much more durable and even finish that is better equipped to handle sun exposure.
 Allow each coat to dry completely before applying the next one.
 For walls that face south or west and get the most intense sun, you might also consider adding a clear, UV-protective topcoat.
 This final layer acts as sunscreen for your paint, offering an extra defense against fading and extending the life of your exterior paint job.

-Common Painting Mistakes to Avoid
+Avoid These Common Exterior Painting Mistakes

 Even with the best paint in hand, a few common missteps can undo all your hard work.
 A beautiful, long-lasting finish depends just as much on your process as it does on your product.
 Let’s walk through the most frequent mistakes homeowners make when painting their exteriors, so you can get a flawless result that stands up to the sun.

-Picking the Wrong Paint or Color
+Choosing the Wrong Paint or Color

 Choosing the right paint is your first line of defense against sun damage.
 It’s not just about aesthetics; the right formula protects your home’s exterior from UV radiation, preventing bigger problems down the road.
 For sunny walls, 100% acrylic latex paints are the gold standard.
 They offer great flexibility to expand and contract with temperature changes, and they are excellent at resisting fading.
 Color choice also plays a huge role.
 Lighter shades naturally absorb less heat and fewer UV rays, which helps them last longer and fade less than dark, dramatic colors.
 While a bold color can be tempting, a lighter hue is often a more durable choice for surfaces that get a lot of sun.

-Painting in Direct Sun or High Heat
+Painting in Direct Sun or Extreme Heat

 It might seem like a sunny day is the perfect time to paint, but direct sunlight and high heat are your enemies.
 When paint dries too quickly on a hot surface, it doesn’t have enough time to bond properly.
 This can lead to an uneven, streaky appearance and long-term issues like cracking and peeling.
 To avoid this, try to work in the shade or wait for a cooler part of the day.
 Early mornings or late afternoons are usually your best bet, after the sun has passed its peak.
 Planning your painting schedule around the sun’s position will give your paint the ideal conditions to cure into a smooth, durable finish that lasts.

-Skipping Prep Work and Primer
+Never Skip Prep Work and Primer

 I can’t say this enough: preparation is everything.
 How you prep your walls is just as important as the paint you apply.
 Jumping straight to painting without cleaning and priming is a recipe for failure.
 A clean, smooth surface is essential for proper paint adhesion.
 This means washing away dirt and grime, scraping any loose or peeling paint, and making necessary repairs to your residential siding.
 Once the surface is clean and dry, always apply a high-quality primer.
 A good primer helps the paint stick better, provides a uniform base for your topcoat, and adds another crucial layer of protection against the sun.

-Make Your Paint Job Last Longer
+How to Make Your Exterior Paint Last Longer

 Choosing a sun-resistant paint is a fantastic first step, but it’s not the whole story.
 To get the most out of your investment and keep your home looking fresh for years, you need a solid game plan for application and upkeep.
 A high-quality paint can fail prematurely if it isn’t applied correctly or maintained over time.
 The good news is that a little bit of care goes a long way.
 By focusing on regular maintenance, understanding our local climate, and recognizing when to call in a pro, you can ensure your paint job stands up to the sun and everything else the Pacific Northwest throws at it.